Symbol of Sacrifice: Production

 It was intended that Shaw would direct the film but after his departure filming began in January 1918 with Schlesinger in the director's role.
 He handed the role to Albrecht and then to actor–director Dick Cruikshanks.
 Albrecht was also the film's cinematographer.
 Almost the entire film was shot in Transvaal for its close proximity to AFP's Johannesburg studios and to avoid inflaming tensions in kwaZulu-Natal which was still recovering from the 1906 Zulu-led Bambatha Rebellion.
 William Stone worked as a scout for the production.

-Anglo-Zulu War veteran Johannes Wilhelm Colenbrander served as adviser to the production and also played Chelmsford.
-Colenbrander fought in the war with the all-white irregular horse unit the Stanger Mounted Rifles and after the war worked closely with Zulu chief Zibhebhu kaMaphitha from whom he learnt about the Zulu tactics at Isandlwana.
+Anglo-Zulu War veteran Johannes Wilhelm Colenbrander served as adviser to the production on the management of black extras and also played Chelmsford.
+Colenbrander fought in the war with the all-white irregular horse unit the Stanger Mounted Rifles and afterwards worked closely with Zulu chief Zibhebhu kaMaphitha from whom he learnt about the Zulu tactics at Isandlwana.
 On 10 February 1918 Colenbrander was killed while filming a scene showing Chelmsford crossing the Tugela River.
 The Klip River stood in for the Tugela but was in flood when the scene was shot.
 Schlesinger had tried to dissuade Colenbrander from crossing but he insisted on continuing with the scene as written.
 Colenbrander's horse lost its footing and he was thrown into the water, he swam for the bank but was drowned, with two other actors.
-The sequence was caught on camera.
+The sequence was caught on camera and retained in the film.
 The drownings, which happened on a Sunday, were mentioned in a South African House of Assembly debate as part of an argument against filming taking place on the Christian Sabbath.
 The loss of Colenbrander seems to have led to Chelmsford being relegated to the role of a minor character in the film.